11.23.2015 — November 30 is Deadline to Register for Assessment Summit

 There is no substitute for developing contacts face-to-face.
 TASA offers you the opportunity to exhibit your products and services at major conferences held throughout the year, including Midwinter Conference, the Texas Assessment Conference, and the TASA/TASB Convention.

-Web and Publication Advertising
+Print and Online Advertising

 TASA's Corporate Partner Program